Handbook for Gen Z

 Succeed when people around you haven’t.

-Permission to be ordinary in a culture that only celebrates extraordinary.
+Permission to be ordinary in a culture that only celebrates the extraordinary.

 You’ve been marketed the idea that you need to be exceptional